dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 2. **Getting a message with the web interface**
 Now we are using the web interface to get the message we just created.
 Let's invoke the `getMessage` function from our canister file.

-To view the message we just added, we can make use of the candid interface that was generated to us when we ran the  "dfx deploy" command.
+To view the message we just added, we can make use of the candid interface that was generated for us when we ran the  "dfx deploy" command.

 It should look something like this:
 ```